leahemerson/GPS-Jingle/README.md

 ### Issues:

-  *Pysynth is a very simple synthesizer and can only have 1 sound at once, so in order to have more than one sound at once, .wav files must be combined.
-This causes multiple .wav files to be created for each song, but FINAL.wav is the sounds combined*
+  *Pysynth is a very simple synthesizer and can only have one sound at once.
+In order to achieve more than one sound, .wav files must be combined.
+Therefore multiple .wav files are created for each song, but FINAL.wav is the sounds combined*

  Please let me know if you find any issues or have questions.